esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 keypoints:
-- "The FAIR principles state that data should be Findable, Accessible, Interoperable, and Reusable"
+- "The FAIR principles state that data should be Findable, Accessible, Interoperable, and Reusable."
-- "FAIR data enhance impact, reuse, and transparancy of research"
+- "FAIR data enhance impact, reuse, and transparancy of research."
-- "FAIRification is an ongoing effort accross many different fields" FAIR principles are a set of guiding principles, not rules or standards.
+- "FAIRification is an ongoing effort accross many different fields."
+- "FAIR principles are a set of guiding principles, not rules or standards."
 ---

 ## What is FAIR?